huggingface/blog/swift-coreml-llm.md

 }
 ```

+However, you don't usually need to tokenize the input text yourself - the [`Generation` code](https://github.com/huggingface/swift-transformers/blob/17d4bfae3598482fc7ecf1a621aa77ab586d379a/Sources/Generation/Generation.swift#L82) will take care of it.

 ### Model and Hub wrappers

 As explained above, `transformers` heavily use configuration files stored in the Hub.
 We prepared a simple `Hub` module to download configuration files from the Hub, which is used to instantiate the tokenizer and retrieve metadata about the model.